DILCISBoard/E-ARK-AIP/index.md

-Even though this parent-child relationship could be used to create a hierarchical graph of AIPs, the scope of this specification is limited to a flat list of AIPs which are sub-ordinated to one parent-AIP.
+Even though this parent-child relationship could be used to create a hierarchical graph of AIPs, the scope of this specification is limited to a flat list of AIPs which are subordinated to one parent-AIP.

 Assuming that a new AIP (e.g. containing an additional representation) needs to be added after parent- and child-AIPs have been stored, the recreation of the